abhistranger/Chat-Application/README.md

 python3 client.py <username> <server_ip>
 ```

-Note: Username should consist of chars from [A-z, a-z, 0-9]
+Note: Username should consist of chars from [A-Z, a-z, 0-9]